Honorable John Frullo, Chair, House Committee on Insurance

 Ursula Parks, Director, Legislative Budget Board

-HB696 by Hunter (Relating to the operation of the Texas Windstorm Insurance Association and the renaming of the Texas Windstorm Insurance Association as the Texas Coastal Insurance Association.), As Introduced
+HB2245 by Bonnen, Greg (Relating to the operation of the Texas Windstorm Insurance Association and the renaming of the Texas Windstorm Insurance Association as the Texas Coastal Insurance Association.), As Introduced

 No significant fiscal implication to the State is anticipated.

 The bill would amend the Insurance Code relating to the operation of the Texas Windstorm Insurance Association (TWIA) and the renaming of the Texas Windstorm Insurance Association as the Texas Coastal Insurance Association (TCIA).

 The bill would modify the manner in which insured losses in excess of reserves and amounts available in the Catastrophe Reserve Trust Fund (CRTF) would be paid.
-Under the provisions of the bill, excess losses in a catastrophe year would be paid from (1) Class 1 member assessments not to exceed $500 million; (2) the issuance of up to $500 million in Class 1 securities; (3) Class 2 member assessments not to exceed $500 million; (4) the issuance of up to $500 million in Class 2 public securities; and, if necessary, (5) the issuance of up to $1 billion in Class 3 public securities.
-Class 1 and Class 2 securities would be repaid by TWIA net premium and other revenue and, if necessary, by a catastrophe area premium surcharge.
-Class 3 securities would be repaid by net premium and other revenue and, if necessary, by a statewide premium surcharge, not to exceed one percent of premium charged.
+Under the provisions of this bill, excess losses in a catastrophe year would be paid from: (1) Class 1 member assessments not to exceed $500 million; (2) the issuance of up to $500 million in Class 1 securities; (3) Class 2 member assessments not to exceed $500 million; and (4) the issuance of up to $500 million in Class 2 public securities.
+Class 1 and Class 2 securities would be repaid by TCIA net premium and other revenue and, if necessary, by a catastrophe area premium surcharge on association policyholders.
+A member of the association may not recoup an assessment paid under Chapter 2210 of the Insurance Code through a premium surcharge or tax credit.

-This analysis does not reflect estimates of the fiscal impact of assessments made by TWIA on insurers in the state in the event of a disaster as those revenues are deposited to the CRTF and are accounted for outside the state treasury.
-Further, because the state is not liable for any public issuances by or on behalf of TWIA, the bill would have no fiscal implications to the state related to any public securities issue by, or on behalf of TWIA.
+This analysis does not reflect estimates of the fiscal impact of assessments made by TCIA on insurers in the state in the event of a disaster as those revenues are deposited to the CRTF and accounted for outside the treasury.
+Further, because the state is not liable for any public issuances by or on behalf of TCIA, the bill would have no significant fiscal implications to the state related to any public securities issued by, or on behalf of TCIA.

 The bill would create or recreate a dedicated account in the General Revenue Fund, create or recreate a special or trust fund either with or outside of the Treasury, or create a dedicated revenue source.
 The fund, account, or revenue dedication included in the bill would be subject to funds consolidation review by the current Legislature.

-Based on information provided by TDI, the Office of the Governor, Bond Review Board, Public Finance Authority, and the Comptroller of Public Accounts, it is assumed that all duties and responsibilities necessary to implement the provisions of the bill could be accomplished utilizing existing staff and resources.
+Based on information provided by the TDI and the Comptroller of Public Accounts, it is assumed that all duties and responsibilities necessary to implement the provisions of the bill could be accomplished utilizing existing staff and resources.